tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 Displays event `wfos.prog.cloudcover` with only `epcoh` key in JSON format.

 @@@ note
 `-t`, `--id` & `--u` options are not applicable when `-o json` option is provided.
-Event displayed in `json` format will always have `timestamp`, `event id` and `units` irrespective of whether those options are provided or not via CLI.
+An Event displayed in JSON format will always have `timestamp`, `event id` and `units` irrespective of whether those options are provided via the CLI.
 @@@

 ### publish

-Publishes an event to event server from provided input data file or CLI params.
+Publishes an event to the Event Server from the provided input data file or CLI params.

  * `-e`, `--event`      event key to publish
  * `--data`             absolute file path which contains event in JSON format
  * `--params`           pipe '|' separated list of params enclosed in double quotes in the form of `"keyName:keyType:unit=values| ..."`. unit is optional here.
 Supported key types are:
                         `[i = IntKey | s = StringKey | f = FloatKey | d = DoubleKey | l = LongKey | b = BooleanKey]`.
                         You can optionally choose to enclose param values in \[, \] brackets.
-                        Values of string key should be provided in single quotes and use backslash to escape string.
+                        Values of a string key should be provided in single quotes and use backslash to escape string.
                         Ex. `"addressKey:s=['Kevin O\'Brien','Chicago, USA']|timestampKey:s=['2016-08-05T16:23:19.002']"`
- * `-i`, `--interval`   interval in `<ms>` to publish event, single event will be published if not provided
+ * `-i`, `--interval`   interval in milliseconds to publish event.
+A single event will be published, if not provided
- * `-p`, `--period`     publish events for this duration `<seconds>` on provided interval.
+ * `-p`, `--period`     publish events for this duration in seconds on provided interval.
 Default is `2147483` seconds.

 @@@ note
-If `--data` & `--params` are provided together, then event is generated from both `--data` file & `--params` option.
+If `--data` & `--params` are provided together, then the Event is generated from both `--data` file & `--params` option.
-`--params` takes a precedence and overrides params from event data file if it is already present in the file.
+`--params` takes a precedence and overrides params from the Event data file if it is already present in the file.

 Option `-p` should be used with `-i`, otherwise `-p` is ignored.
 @@@